Capacity Planning in Stable Matching: Introduction

-\paragraph{Practical insights and societal impact.} To illustrate the benefits of embedding capacity decisions, we use data from the Chilean school choice system and we adapt our framework to solve the problem including all the specific features described by~\cite{Correa_2022}.
-First, we show that each additional seat can benefit multiple students.
+\paragraph{Practical insights and societal impact.} To illustrate the benefits of embedding capacity decisions towards addressing the current crisis in Chile, we adapt our framework to solve the problem at the Pre-K level in the Antofagasta region, including all the specific features described by~\cite{Correa_2022}.
+First, we show that each additional seat can benefit multiple students, but the marginal improvement is decreasing.
+Moreover, we observe that having a rate of one seat per student is not enough to solve the problem due to the high correlation in preferences and the short length of preference lists.
 Second, in line with our theoretical results, we find that \emph{access} and \emph{improvement} can be prioritized depending on how unassigned students are penalized in the objective.
-Our results show that the students' matching is improved even if we upper bound the total number of additional seats per school.
-Finally, we show that our model can be extended in several interesting directions, including the addition of costs to expand capacities, the addition of secured enrollment, the planning of classroom assignment to different grades, etc.
+However, for high budget values, the differences in entry are relatively small and, thus, a low penalty that benefits the maximum number of students may be preferable.
+Third, we show that we can still obtain near-optimal solutions if schools limit the additional seats they can receive to ensure practical feasibility, avoiding solutions that overcrowd some over-demanded schools.